openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

     Print the given string on the current terminal.
 If no terminal (for example a background script) then print to the system console as an informational message.

+- ``write(string/Uint8Array)``
+    Write the given string or Uint8Array to the current output channel (i.e. terminal/HTTP connection).
+    Use this to transfer binary data to a reader.

 - ``performance.now()``
     Returns monotonic time since boot in milliseconds, with microsecond resolution.